57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 **Core function implementation**

 The `stake` instruction no longer “modifies internal state.”
-Instead, it performs a CPI call to the `Token Program` to transfer tokens, then updates the data stored in the passed-in `state` and `user_stake_info` accounts.
+Instead, it performs a CPI call to the `Token Program` to transfer tokens, then updates the data stored in the passed-in `pool_state` and `user_stake_info` accounts.

 ```rust
 // solana-staking/programs/solana-staking/src/instructions/stake.rs